-The dashboard is made of a synthetic leather like material with wood finished plastic while the dials are simple and easy to read.
-The seats are well padded and made of soft fabric.
+The dashboard is made of synthetic leather-like material with wood-finished plastic while the dials are simple and easy to read.
+The seats are well-padded and made of soft fabric.
 The legroom in the first row is great while in the second row is a bit limited and may not be comfortable for tall passengers, especially on long journeys.

-There are storage compartments throughout the car including 4 cupholders, a storage shelf below the dashboard, a glovebox and the center box.
-For the 2nd row, the only storage is the seat jacket pockets for keeping things like phones, books and other small items.
+There are storage compartments placed throughout the vehicle, including four cup holders, a storage shelf beneath the dashboard, a glovebox, and a center console box.
+The only storage for the second row is the seat jacket pockets.

 Other Extras: Double Din Stereo, Navigation(Optional), Reverse Camera, Auto Headlamps, Keyless Entry

 The Toyota Allion has a ground clearance of 6.4Inches(165mm) when unmodified.
 This height may not be a problem if the vehicle is lightly loaded.
 However, when fully loaded the vehicle may not clear some speed bumps on Kenyan roads.
-In this case, you many need to increase ground clearance.
 Read our guidelines here on how to safely increase a vehicle’s ground clearance.

 Minor Service: At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil